deadlyvipers/dojo_rules/introduction.md

 Hello!
-This is my introduction
+This is my introduction to github.
+My favourite code school path is Javascript.